coderturtle/first-90-days/content/first30/quick-wins/local-dev-env/_index.en.md

 **Objective:**

-To streamline the process of setting up a local development environment, making it quick, consistent, and easy for new developers to get started.
+To streamline the process of setting up a local development environment, making it quick, consistent, and easy for new developers to get started at Gremlins Inc.

 ### Steps to Implement One-Click Local Development Environment Setup